Author: Joni Scott

 Apparently, I am not alone in my hobby if you can call it that.
 During Covid lockdowns many people discovered the joys of puzzles and maybe books too, as they struggled to fill their days inside.
 My interest in puzzling goes way back but welcome all you new puzzlers.
 Your puzzle collection will never be lacking.
 There is a great variety to choose from.

-All shapes and sizes
+Jigsaw puzzles come in all shapes and sizes

-Jigsaws come in all shapes, sizes and piece numbers.
-The most popular is the 1000-piece format but some die hard addicts go for larger piece numbers.
-Children’s puzzles vary between 100 and 500 and feature bigger pieces.
-Mind you, when we are older it can be harder to see the detail of the small 1000 puzzle pieces, so this is a bit puzzling in itself.
 I think child puzzle piece size is more about stopping kids eating the pieces rather than for their eyesight or dexterity.
 Once while engaged in a puzzle, a visiting Jack Russel jumped up and ate a bunch of the pieces of my puzzle in progress.
 He thought they were dog chow.
 His disappointment was obvious as he spat out a mess of chewed up cardboard.
-My completed puzzle was not complete but featured random holes thanks to little Toby.
+I could not complete the puzzle.
+It had a few holes where Toby’s mouthfuls should be.
 So be wary of small canines.

 The most popular puzzle shape is the rectangle, but I have square, round, amorphous and even edgeless puzzles.
 I once had a 3D one of an English village.
 There are also puzzles with no pictures to guide you.
 Agatha Christie ones like this teasing aspect.